olavim/sm-PropHunt/README.md

 }
 ```

+To add props yourself you will need to find out the paths.
+I used the Hammer editor (CS:GO SDK) to get the few that you can find in `default.cfg` and `de_dust2.cfg`.
+I'd appreciate if you shared your listings with me so I can update mine.

 **IMPORTANT!** Always specify the model paths using backslashes (`\`) !
 Forward slashes do not work, and will most likely invalidate the whole file.

 You can also specify model list includes.
 Including works by specifying model list files inside an `#include` section, like so: